jsonljn/flywire-nt-consistency/README.md

 ## Deliverable: correction lists validated against literature ground truth

-Following team guidance, every candidate above was cross-checked against the literature-curated ground truth database ([flyconnectome/drosophila_neurotransmitters](https://github.com/flyconnectome/drosophila_neurotransmitters), `gt_data.csv`), which links cell types to verified neurotransmitters from published sources with confidence scores.
+Every candidate above was cross-checked against the literature-curated ground truth database ([flyconnectome/drosophila_neurotransmitters](https://github.com/flyconnectome/drosophila_neurotransmitters), `gt_data.csv`), which links cell types to verified neurotransmitters from published sources with confidence scores.
 This is authoritative in a way MCNS's predictions are not, since MCNS's classifier can itself be wrong.

 **Cell type name matching.** Different datasets name the same cell type differently (e.g. FAFB's `R1-6` vs. MCNS's `R1-R6`). `name_matching.py` handles this safely: exact case/whitespace-insensitive matches, plus an explicit range-notation normalizer for the `X1-6` / `X1-X6` pattern.
 Anything that isn't a safe match is left unmatched rather than guessed at, since a wrong automated match could produce a wrong correction.
 R7/R8's split into MCNS subtypes (`R7y`, `R7p`, `R7d`, etc.) is handled as an explicit, documented aggregation rather than a generic prefix rule, to avoid incorrectly conflating e.g. `Dm1` with `Dm12`/`Dm19`.